 For those of you wanting to compare the Aidome Building Kit vs Deltec Home Kit, please take time to read and analyze info listed below.
 Please compare kit costs and contents of each kit.
 Instead of building a home from a Deltec wood kit, consider building an Ai prefabricated concrete home dome kit.
 To warm up the exterior & interior of the American Ingenuity (Ai) concrete dome; 1) paint the dome exterior light green or light tan.
 2) install rock or wood on the framed walls under dormers & entryways and on the riser panels.
 3) Install wood decks off the first floor entryways.
 4) Install trellis with vines to conceal the fire resistant concrete.
 On the interior adhere oak to the dome shell drywall and install wood flooring, wood cabinetry.

-We understand that it is important to compare various companies when it comes to designing and building your home, and that you may want to compare our concrete kit to Deltec homes.
+We understand that it is important to compare various companies when it comes to designing and building your home, and that you may want to compare the Ai concrete dome building kit to Deltec kits.

 Ai would like to do a comparison between both of our companies, so you can determine which home would be best for you.
 We want to offer you a comparison showing that Aidome building kits will offer you more for your money, be more energy efficient, offer better defense from the elements and have lower maintenance costs over time.